 I'm human, and humans by nature, are imperfect.
 I know this, yet every time I make even the smallest mistake, I'm devastated and feel like an absolute failure.
 My small mistakes turn into much larger ones when I begin to spiral.
 I can get so far into my head that I lose touch with reality and make decisions solely based on anxious impulses.
 On my worst of days, I will feel as if I will never recover from even the most insignificant of my mistakes.

-If there is one thing I have learned in my short twenty years is everyone, no matter who you are, will make countless mistakes.
-I have always strived for perfection and always fell short because perfection, by definition, is impossible to attain.
-There is no further proof of the impossibly of perfection than he world around us; flowers do not grow featuring [perfectly] identical petals, markings on animals are not [perfectly] symmetrical, and even a so called "flawless" diamond features slight impurities.
-I know true perfection is impossible, it still did not (sometimes does not) stop me from getting down on myself for even the slightest mistake.
+The bottom line is I have always strived for perfection, yet always fell short because perfection, by definition, is impossible to attain.
+There is no further proof of the impossibility of perfection than the world around us; flowers do not grow featuring perfectly identical petals, markings on animals are not perfectly symmetrical, and even a so-called "flawless" diamond features slight impurities.
+I know true perfection is impossible but it still does stop me from getting down on myself for even the slightest mistake sometimes.

 On one of my darkest days when I truly felt trapped in the increasing severity of my OCD and the repeated mistakes I was making I began to think of a starfish.
 I remembered that if a starfish lost an arm, the arm would regenerate.
 In some species of starfish, the lost arm will even grow a second starfish.
 I will never forget the words that went through my head; "If a sea creature could recover from losing an arm, then I have what it takes to move forward and control my OCD.
 I can be resilient.”
 Starfish are a phenomenal representation of resilience and the capacity to recover from difficulties with toughness.
 Resilience will allow a person to excel in every aspect of life.
 From that day forward I have used the starfish as my own personal symbol.